My reviews often contain spoilers. So consider yourself warned.

 Yet Laurie’s first death was not in Resurrection.
 Laurie died the moment the original ended and the 1981 sequel began.
 Halloween II is her wake.

 Halloween II is effectively a greedy, jealous older brother (Michael Myers, natch) shoving his sister out of the spotlight.
 For the majority of the film Laurie is relegated to a hospital bed, drugged and weary.
 Maybe it’s realistic.
 But it’s not the same girl from three years and two hours ago.
 The tragedy has changed her, aged her, yes.
-But she’s been nuetered by the writers, turned into a cipher.
-Her intelligence is robbed from her, any warmth and vulnerability that Jamie Lee Curtis brought to the role is sabotaged by the script.
+But she’s been neutered by the writers, turned into a cipher.
+Her intelligence is robbed from her, and almost all the warmth and vulnerability that Jamie Lee Curtis brought to the role is sabotaged by the script.
 Jamie Lee gives it her best, and anyone that knows me, knows I love her almost as much as I love the character of Laurie Strode.
 I am not ashamed to admit that once I deleted someone from Facebook for speaking ill of Jamie Lee.
-So it pains me to have to realize that with each viewing of the film I notice more and more how hollow her line readings are.
-She still excels at the terror, the fear in the grand finale, but I don’t believe anything else.
 It’s not her fault.
 They’ve turned Laurie into a soulless slasher film heroine.
 I don’t buy the situation.
 Laurie would never be crawling across the parking lot and wait until everyone had entered the hospital to shriek out for help.
 Laurie would never be flirting with the cute EMT guy and smiling when he brings her a soda, moon-eyed and dreamy, after just having discovered a house full of her dead friends.
 Annie is seen only briefly and Lynda doesn’t even get a mention.
 Forget about mourning.
 There’s no time for that at Haddonfield Memorial.
 Even a kid with a razor blade embedded in his mouth barely gets a bat of the eyes from a nurse on duty.

 The best scenes in the film are from Michael’s point of view, roving around the dark backstreets of Haddonfield.
 These are the bits that John Carpenter shot after viewing Rick Rosenthal’s (who incidentally directed Halloween: Resurrection) original cut and deeming it, “About as scary as Quincy.”
 My favorite part is the scene with Mrs. Elrod and her husband.
 Mrs. Elrod has more character, more of a personality that Halloween II‘s Laurie, and she’s a 67 year old woman in a garish pink bathrobe and curlers, who is in the film for less than five minutes.

 I’ve read interviews and articles that stated there was tension on the set, conflicts, that Jamie Lee herself has said she wished she had more to do and wasn’t happy with the way they handled Laurie in this film.
 It’s easy to make excuses (but not for that wig).
 She’s been through a lot, she’s exhausted, she’s drugged up against her wishes.
-But she finds the fortitude to flirt with the cute EMT guy.
+But she finds the fortitude to flirt with Jimmy.

 I do have a soft spot for Halloween II.
 I do.
 Yet this film did as much to wreck the prestige of Carpenter’s original as did Rob Zombie’s abysmal remake.
 I love the Halloween film series too, for all of its glaring flaws.
 But those other sequels are something I’ve LEARNED to love.
 None of them do justice to the original.
 None of them capture that terrible turning over between night and day, the chasm of the dead opening up its yawning maul and vomiting evil into unsuspecting suburbia for one special holiday, as oblivious teenagers gossip and watch horror movies and make love and never realize they are seconds away from entering the fray of the dead themselves.
 The world depicted in Halloween doesn’t exist anymore.
 Even the palm trees in the background aren’t enough to break the illusion.
 This is small town America.
 These characters live and breathe.
 Laurie Strode deserves better.